Argenta Gap War Cemetery

 The Argenta War Cemetery is a Commonwealth War Graves Commission and is found in the Commune of Argenta, Ferrara, Italy.
 The town of Argenta is located two kilometres south.

 The cemetery holds many soldiers killed in the battles of Argenta Gap and Lake Comacchio.
+The British authorities established the cemetery shortly after the end of World War II.
+There are 625 soldiers buried there.